Thai basil chicken is spicy, sweet, and savory and oh so easy! The quick and tasty one dish meal perfect for weeknights.

 - 3 Tbsp soy sauce

-- 1 1/2 cup Holy basil Thai basil or Italian basil can be substituted
+- 1 1/2 cups Holy basil (Thai basil or Italian basil can be substituted)

 - *Jasmine rice for serving

-Heat oil in a wok over high heat.
+Heat the oil in a wok over high heat.

-Add onion and cook for 4-5 minutes, stirring frequently.
+Add the onion and cook for 4-5 minutes, stirring frequently.
 Add the garlic and cook 1 minute.